 Mercedes-Benz's iconic SL is currently into its sixth generation, with the car's last redesign introduced for the 2013 model year.

 A new SL is coming up shortly, only this time it is being developed by the Mercedes-Benz AMG performance skunkworks and not Mercedes-Benz.
-A prototype has been spotted and is likely for the new SL63 variant.
+A prototype has been spotted and is wearing the least camouflage gear yet.

 There will likely be two variants at launch, both with mild-hybrid powertrains.
-One is likely to be badged an SL53.
-The other is the SL63 you see here.
+One is likely to be badged an SL53 or SL55, and have about 430 hp.
+The other should be badged an SL63 and pack more than 600 hp.

-2022 Mercedes-Benz AMG SL63 Roadster spy shots - Photo credit: S. Baldauf / SB-Medien
+2022 Mercedes-Benz AMG SL Roadster spy shots - Photo credit: S. Baldauf/SB-Medien